-When changes to the "Drug List" occur, we post information on our website about those changes.
-We also update our online "Drug List" on a regularly scheduled basis.
-Below we point out the times that you would get direct notice if changes are made to a drug that you are taking.
+When changes to the Drug List occur, we post information on our website about those changes.
+We also update our online Drug List regularly.
+This section describes the types of changes we may make to the Drug List and when you will get direct notice if changes were made for a drug that you are taking.

-Changes to your drug coverage that affect you during the current plan year
+Changes we may make to the Drug List that affect you during the current plan year